Rafiiisy/fraud-chatbot/README.md

 ## 📄 License

-This project is developed for the Mekari AI Engineer code challenge.
+This project is developed for the AI Engineer code challenge.

 ## 📞 Support